-Deliverable D3.2.2 reports on the final version of the Diagrammatic Reasoning Computational Tools that will be used within creative activities designed in C2Learn, in order to foster Diagrammatic Lateral Thinking, as it is defined by the C2Learn theory for creativity.
+Deliverable D3.2 reports on the first version of the Diagrammatic Reasoning Computational Tools that will be used within creative activities designed in C2Learn, in order to foster Diagrammatic Lateral Thinking, as it is defined by the C2Learn theory for creativity.
 The document provides information on the different types of computational tools, indicates their conformance with the underlying reasoning theories, presents details on their implementation, and discusses the measures taken towards ensuring Content Safety and Quality.
-Furthermore, the document reports on performance improvements carried out in relation to the first version of the tools.
+Furthermore, it presents gamified demonstrators that showcase the usage of the Diagrammatic Reasoning Computational Tools in a gaming environment.